EnriquePSouza/webstore-api-2018/README.md

 Execute "POST /v1/customers" To Create your user, open this service and click in "Example Value" edit values in "Value" field and click in "Try it out!"

-After this execute then "POST /v1/authenticate" To get yout token to authorize other services, open this service and put your "username" and "password" values and click in "Try it out!"
+After this execute "POST /v1/authenticate" To get your token to authorize other services, open this service and put your "username" and "password" values and click in "Try it out!"

-After this catch your token in "Response Body" field without the quotation marks. click in the header "Authorize" button and inform yor token:
+After this catch your token in "Response Body" field without the quotation marks. click in the header "Authorize" button and inform your token:
 ```
 Available authorizations
 Example: Bearer {token}
 Put in the field: Bearer YOUR TOKEN
 ```
-And click in "Authorize", after this you is able to execute all services.
+And click in "Authorize", after this you will be able to execute all services.

 Everything should be ok up and running. =)

 ### Tests
 You can execute tests:
 in Visual Studio Community:
-Open "Test Explorer" and run the tests or if the test don't show, sekect the "WebStore.Tests" and run the tests.
+Open "Test Explorer" and run the tests or if the test don't show, select the "WebStore.Tests" and run the tests.

 in Visual Studio Code:
 Open Terminal (Ctrl+') go to "WebStore" folder and execute this commands: